Testimonials are the most powerful marketing and sales tool.

 Your content on your website can also feature testimonials.
 Consider writing case studies as blog articles or incorporating a quote testimonial as a part of a longer blog post.

-Users of Squarespace, WordPress and Shopify – We’ve got a treat for you.
+Users of Squarespace, WordPress, and Shopify – We’ve got a treat for you.

 We’ve compared 10 best testimonial plugins for WordPress and 8 different testimonial types.
 Just so you don’t have to go through the trouble.

 But we didn’t stop there.
 We wanted to make it as easy as possible to add customer testimonials.
-So, if you use Squarespace, you can even add testimonial easily to your blog with five simple steps.
+So, if you use Squarespace, you can even add testimonials easily to your blog with five simple steps.

 We’ve also compiled 6 effective ways to use testimonials in Squarespace.